About Nina Teicholz

 Education:

 Teicholz attended Yale and Stanford where she studied biology and majored in American Studies.
-She has a master’s degree from Oxford University and served as associate director of the Center for Globalization and Sustainable Development at Columbia University.
+She has a master’s degree from Oxford University and a PhD in nutrition from the University of Reading.

 A former vegetarian of 25+ years, from Berkeley, CA, Teicholz now lives in New York city with her husband and two sons.